tiffanyhsu001/myers-briggs/README.md

 ### Modeling
 After breaking the categories into four separate binary classification problems, the next step was to create classification models for each personality subcategoriy.
-To begin, I started with a simple model: logisitic regression
+For validation, I broke the entire dataset in a training & testing set (70/30 split).
+To begin, I started with a simple model: logisitic regression.

+#### Neural Net
+To capture nonlinear relationships, I also built a basic neural network model.
+To implement the model, I used the keras package and built a model with 2 hidden layers.
+I included 6 nodes in each hidden layer following the general rule of thumb:  <br />

+num of nodes = mean(input layer + output layer) <br />
+as I had 11 input layers (variables) and 1 output layer.
+Additionally, I added regularizers and a dropout in each hidden layer to reduce overfitting.
+In my output layer, I included a sigmoid activation function because my model is performing binary classification.
+When compiling the model, I chose to go with binary_crossentropy loss because again, the model is binary classification.
+I also went with rmsprop optimizer as it performed better than adam or sgd.

+### Evaluation, Metrics
+For both models, the metrics I focused on were accuracy and f1.
+I kept accuracy as a metric because it's easy to explain and interpret.
+On the other hand, because I know the data is imbalanced, I chose to also include f1 because it also accounts for penalties from imbalanced data.

+### Results
+Include tables